Child Support

 One of our Kansas City family law attorneys can represent you in court to help ensure that the judge considers the best interest of your child.
 There are very specific guidelines the state of Missouri references when calculating the amount of child support to be paid.

-A few factors which are considered by the court in a child support case include:
+A few factors which are considered by the court in a child support determination include:

 • The existing or proposed child custody agreement